 Preheat your oven to 230C.
 Convection if you have it.
 Pat dry your meat, rub with some oil and put in a roasting tray.
 Take care not to overcrowd the roasting tray.
 Roast until the meat starts taking on a medium brown colour, then turn the meat, and roast again until it’s medium brown.

 Rub the veg all over with a big of oil and toss into the roasting tray with the meat.
 Continue roasting until the vegetables take on a nice brown colour too.
 Toss the veg once or twice to ensure even browning.

 Add the veg and meat to your stock pot along with 3 liters of tap water along with the herbs.
 If you used a different pan for browning the meat, add some water to that pan and deglaze to get all those extra brown tasty bits and pour it into the stock pot.

 If using a pressure cooker, bring to full pressure, lower the heat, and cook for 1 hour.
 If using a regular pot, simmer very gently for 3 hours.
 In either case, turn off the heat after the given time, and let everything cool down before removing the lid.
 The reason you don’t want to remove the lid is to keep the oxtails nice and juicy.

 When the meat is cool enough to handle, open the lid, pour off the liquid into a bowl or some sort of container.
 Fish out the meat, quickly rinse off the mushy veg, pick off the meat into a container.
 Discard the fat, bones and veg.

-The meat, however, is extremely flavorful, and is amazing to use in everything from a beef stew or soup, or steak & ale pie to our gourmet poutine.
+The meat, however, is extremely flavorful, and is amazing to use in everything from a beef stew or soup, a goulash, or steak & ale pie to our gourmet poutine.
 So fuckin save it.